 Anorak – The British term for a windbreaker or parka.
-Amusingly, anorak is also the British equivalent of the American term “nerd”.
+Anorak is also the British equivalent of the American term “nerd”.
 Why?
-One of the geekiest hobbies in the UK is trainspotting (hanging out at train stations and writing down the registration numbers of the trains that pass through the station).
+One of the geekiest hobbies in the UK is trainspotting which is hanging out in train stations and writing down the registration numbers of the trains that pass through.
 Because it’s often windy and rainy in the UK, trainspotters usually wear anoraks… hence, anorak = nerd.

 Answerphone – This is the British term for “voicemail” or “answering machine”, as in “I called you, but it went to answerphone”.
 From what I see on British TV, the term is falling out of favor for the American “voicemail”.